 This Hanukkah cookies recipe isn’t so much a recipe as it is a decorating how-to.
-You’re probably already an old pro at making cookies, but the decorating thing may be a little new to you.
-A little confidence is all it takes.
-And a steady hand helps.
-If you’ve never undertaken cookie decorating before, you’ll find everything you need—minus that steady hand—below as well as in our recipe for Basic Royal Icing.
-This recipe has been updated.
-Originally published December 7, 2011.–Renee Schettler Rossi
+Because you’re probably already an old pro at making cookies, and we know you probably already have your favorite roll-out cookie recipe, but the decorating thing may be a little new to you.
+A little confidence and a steady hand are all it takes—well, and our nifty decorating how-tos below.
+If you’ve never undertaken cookie decorating beyond some colored sugar before, you’ll find everything you need—minus that steady hand—below as well as in our recipe for Basic Royal Icing.–Renee Schettler Rossi

 Cookie cutters: Star of David, dreidel, menorah, and rectangles of various sizes for gifts